unibo-dtm-se/course-slides/content/preliminaries/_generator.md

 ## About code organization

-As code is decomosed into smaller and smaller units...
+As code is decomposed into smaller and smaller units...

 - It is important to _organize_ the code in a _meaningful_ way
     + so that it is _easy_ to _find_ functionalities, hence easing their _reuse_